-Where to Stay: Hotels in Can Tho
+Where to Stay: Click here for a full list of places to stay in Can Tho

 Away from the hustle and bustle of the rest of Vietnam is their largest island off the Southwest coast, Phu Quoc.
 I’ve been living here for two months and love the slow island life, but yet it still has all the amenities of the big city.
 There’s so much to do here from exploring the day and night markets to checking out the temples.